Zoweb/capsulator/README.md

 ID to make sure that others cannot tap into these messages.
 These "SERVER" messages can do multiple things, including adding and removing users, and shutting down the server.

+The events system uses both socket and inter-process messaging:
+Communication from the host to the server uses the socket, and from the server to the host it uses inter-process messages.
+This is for no reason other than to simplify what already existed.